playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 ## `registerOnTouched` {#register-on-touched}

-Likewise to how you [store a function and call it to register changes](#register-on-change), you do much of the same to register when a component has been "touched" or not.
+Like how you [store a function and call it to register changes](#register-on-change), you do much of the same to register when a component has been "touched" or not.
 This tells your consumer when a component has had interaction or not.

 ```typescript
 onTouched: () => any = () => {};